inertz/Scripts/README.md

 ---
-8. CPU Temperature Alert Script
+8. CPU Temperature Alert Script [temperature-sensors.sh](temperature-sensors.sh)

 This script monitors the server's CPU temperature using `lm_sensors` and sends an email alert if the temperature exceeds a specified threshold.